-"A strong government that understands the need for infrastructure should be able to get reforms in place and put in place the conditions for long-term growth."'Not constrained'
+"A strong government that understands the need for infrastructure should be able to get reforms in place and put in place the conditions for long-term growth."

 David Kuo, director at The Motley Fool a financial advisory firm, told the BBC that "investors are betting that BJP and its allies will get a majority mandate, which means they will not be constrained by the demands of smaller regional allies when it comes to implementing key reforms".